kparc/kcc/README.md

 }
 ```

-But imagine you could state the problem to a computer like this:
+But imagine if you could state the problem to a computer like this:

 **"put a `+` between all adjacent items and give me the grand total"**